myung-group/Data_CNH/README.md

-This repository accompanies the paper " **A Bayesian Committee Machine Force Field for Organic Nitrogen Compounds**" by Hyun Gyu Park, Gi Beom Sim, Soohaeng Yoo Willow, Jung Woon Yang, ChangMo Yang, and Chang Woo Myung
+This repository accompanies the paper " **A Baysian Committee-Based Force Field for Organic Nitrogen Compounds**" by Hyun Gyu Park, Gi Beom Sim, Soohaeng Yoo Willow, Jung Woon Yang, ChangMo Yang, and Chang Woo Myung
 - The data for plotting all of the graphs in the main text and supplementary materials can be found in the folder  ```Data/```.
 The figures in the paper are in the folder Figures.
 Notebooks in the folder ```Scripts/```  can reproduce Figures.

 ## Paper abstract